liqotech/resource-slice-class-controller-template/README.md

 2. **Handler Implementation**:
    - Keep handlers focused on resource calculation logic
+   - Explicitly accept or deny the resources through the appropriate Condition
    - Return meaningful errors for proper event recording
    - Use logging for debugging purposes